LanaCreegan/tic-tac-toe/README.md

 ## Features
 ### Welcome message
+A welcome message is displayed, welcoming the user to the game along with a brief explaination of the rules.
+The user will then be asked if the understand the rules

 ### Player Names
 After the welcome message the user will be asked to enter a name to play with 'X' and again with 'O'